quat1024/garden/garden/lingo-2.md

 (After finding `C` in The Digital I filled in `TRICK`/`INK` in The Entry and it told me `LEAST BLUE LAST`.
 I have no idea what that means.
 It's now gone and replaced with a painting of The Owl.)

+When i find more areas it looks like their paintings get added to The Gallery.
+I now have a painting to The Tree inhere.

+## The Tree

+Starting from the main entry door and going clockwise, the doors along the tree roots are

+* A painting with a red eye
+* A painting with an ocean and sun
+* A path to another area of The Unkempt
+	* Has some red (QJZXM) panels reading TRAIL, SCALE, PHASE, WAYS
+* The same path
+* A shortcut back to The Digital
+* The same path
+* A symmetrical painting with brown, pink, white, and cohost-purple colors
+* Stairs down to a countdown widget, probably counting down the number of solved puzzles in the tree
+* The same stairs
+* A path to Daedalus

+## The Unkempt

+The weird hints are an anagram of all the answers?

+`LET UNTRUE TIE` -> i found `TILE` through guessing, so what's left is `TUNTRUEE` -> found `TRUE` -> `TUNE`

+* `ROUTINE OUT CHUTE`, `ROUTINEOUTCHUTE`
+* minus OUTER is `OUTINCHUTE`, OUTINCHE are unique and `U T` have dupes
+* minus UNITE is `OUCHT` anagrams to TOUCH

+## The Jubilant

+next to the "COLOR -> RED".
+Has a ziggurat symbol and some red (QYJZXM) panels

 ## current leads

 The Great: ~~What the words in the green mazes mean~~ How to apply them into the other representation of the tower area lmao.
-Maybe the little sculptures represent symbols I need to apply?
+Maybe the little sculptures represent symbols I need to apply? (yes)

-The Great: Some time recently, the area near The Impressive opened up

-The Great: I need one more letter so I can finish TEACH/LEARN (might be in The Tree)
+The Great: I need more letters so I can finish the TEACH/LEARN area (probably X).
+Also there's this puzzle `HEAL (unsnake) -> N????` which I am stuck on

-The Great: when I enter "where?" i see "QUESTION (unstatue) -> 4", not sure what the answer is

-The Tree: What does the ziggurat symbol mean, and what does the emptyset symbol outside of The Tree mean
+The Great: in the right hedgemaze, just noticed `MISTREAT (undoors???) -> 4` where "doors" is the symbol found on the back of the text at the very start of The Entry. ~~It's red (QYJZXM)~~ No longer red as of (QJZX)

+The Three Doors: the hell is happening in there.
+(It's in the new area in The Great)

+The Owl: Stuck on a lot of very open-ended "add three letters" puzzles.
+Not even Insert helps since the letters to add are apparently not at the front

+The Tree/The Jubilant: I can't solve all the puzzles in here, partially because I am stupid and partially because I don't have all the letters (TODO check this again, i got a few letters)

+The Entry: I typed OPEN, and the LEFT (purple) / RIGHT (green) doors did not in fact open

+The Entry: When I typed "wander" a wall opened up, it's basically a mess back there.
+Some red panels as of QJYX.
+One panel to solve: `(bro) (unblocks) -> 5`

-`COLOR` panels
+List of `COLOR` panels i've found

 * The Digital (BLUE)
-* The Great (next to the gate near the right hedge maze)
+* The Great (next to the gate near the right hedge maze) (GRAY)
-* The Great (next to The Partial entrance)
+* The Great (next to The Partial entrance) (RED)
 * The Unkempt (ORANGE)
+* The Tree (BROWN)
+* The Impressive, by the left "wrong" entrance

 Found in Control Center: LESS/REVERSED DOUBLE YOU/ORB'S ORANGE/PEA'S PREREQUISITE/INSIDE THE PAINTING